smithy-lang/smithy-python/README.md

 ### Core Modules and Interfaces

-The `smithy-python` package provides the core modules and interfaces required to build a service client.
-These basic modules include things like: an HTTP/1.1 and HTTP/2 client implementation, retry strategies, etc.
+* `smithy-core` provides transport-agnostic core modules and interfaces required to build a service client.
+This includes things like retry strategies, URI interfaces, shared types, etc.
+* `smithy-http` provides HTTP core modules and interfaces required to build HTTP service clients, including optional HTTP client implementations.
+  Currently it provides two async HTTP clients that are useable with the `aiohttp` or `awscrt` optional dependency sets respectively.

-The `aws-smithy-python` package provides implementations of those interfaces for AWS, such as SigV4 signers.
+* `smithy-aws-core` provides implementations of those interfaces for AWS, such as SigV4 signers.

 ### What are the design goals of this project?